Albanese varieties with modulus over a perfect field: 1-motives

-A \emph{$\fld$-group} (or \emph{$\fld$-group scheme}) is by definition a $\fld$-group functor with values in $\Ab$ (we only consider commutative group schemes) whose underlying set-valued $\fld$-functor is represented by a $\fld$-scheme.
+A \emph{$\fld$-group} (or \emph{$\fld$-group scheme}) is by definition a $\fld$-group functor with values in $\Ab$ whose underlying set-valued $\fld$-functor is represented by a $\fld$-scheme.
 The category of $\fld$-groups is denoted by $\Gk$, the category of affine $\fld$-groups by $\Gak$.

-An \emph{algebraic $\fld$-group} is a $\fld$-group whose underlying scheme is separated and of finite type over $\fld$.
+An \emph{algebraic $\fld$-group} (or just just \emph{algebraic group}) is a $\fld$-group whose underlying scheme is separated and of finite type over $\fld$.
 The category of algebraic $\fld$-groups is denoted by $\aGk$, the category of affine algebraic $\fld$-groups by $\aGak$.
-If there is no confusion about the base field $\fld$, we write just \emph{algebraic group}.

-\bThm The categories $\Gak$ of affine $\fld$-groups, $\aGk$ of algebraic $\fld$-groups and $\aGak$ of affine algebraic $\fld$-groups are abelian. \eThm